TWO LANGUAGES – TWICE THE CHOICE

 “Although I have now come to the end of my time here at Pembrokeshire College, the experience of learning my trade here has been special.
 And I’m certain that I would not have enjoyed it so much, or completed my work to the standard I did without the opportunity to be able to study and complete my work through the medium of Welsh and English.
 For an individual like me who has received my education through the medium of Welsh throughout my life, the sudden change of studying everything in English was challenging.
 With my Welsh skills stronger than my English skills, and having received all my primary and secondary education through Welsh, it was difficult to learn through another language to some extent.
 When the college provided me with this great opportunity to study bilingually, I jumped at the chance immediately.
 I knew that studying and completing work in my mother tongue was going to improve my experience and standard of work enormously and I am very grateful to the college for their efforts in providing me with this opportunity as a learner."

 “As a second language learner, I was fortunate to be able to immerse myself in the Welsh language from the start of my studies at college.
-Alongside my A Levels, I was supported to complete the Baccalaureate bilingually and went on to win an award for this.
+Alongside my A-levels, I was supported to complete the Baccalaureate bilingually and went on to win an award for this.
 The college is fortunate to have so many staff who speak Welsh and some who also teach.
 So, with events like Shwmae Day, it's wonderful to see the Welsh community come together.
 Learning Welsh at Coleg Sir Benfro has given me many opportunities for example taking part in a Podcast with Nick Yeo, reaching the final round of the Urdd Bobi Jones Medal Competition and opening the College's Atrium bilingually with Education Minister Jeremy Miles.
 With the support of my lecturers and the college's Welsh staff, I have started my career as a Bilingual Support Tutor at the college, to support other learners with my passion for the Welsh language.”

-Headshot of Lily Meddings.
+Headshot of Lily.

 Lily Meddings